 Rainbow trout also reside in the majestic waters of the Clearwater.
 Trips that target this native species usually depart from Memorial Day till July 15th and then from August 20th through September.
 There is a healthy population of fish that range from 10" to 24".
 Dry flies are a popular choice for many anglers, but nymphing can also be a functional and productive method for catching these amazing fish.

 As the waters begin to warm around the middle of July, we encourage our guests to target the fun, aggressive smallmouth that also live in these waters.
 One can choose to either fly fish or throw out plastics and jigs with a spin rod.
 These fighters are an east coast favorite and are becoming a more popular species to target in western rivers.

-The impressive Middle Fork of the Clearwater River is surrounded by the 1.3 million acre Selway-Bitterroot Wilderness Area.
+The impressive Middle Fork of the Clearwater River is surrounded by the 1.3 million-acre Selway-Bitterroot Wilderness Area.
 Portions of this wilderness are temperate rainforest, and some of the plants found here are also found on Washington State's Olympic Peninsula.
-A fly fishing day trip floats you through thick cedar, fir and larch forest, and the riverbanks are covered with emerald ferns, spongy mosses, huckleberries and mountain spray.
+A fly fishing day trip floats you through thick cedar, fir, and larch forest, and the riverbanks are covered with emerald ferns, spongy mosses, huckleberries, and mountain spray.

 Permits & Licenses:

 ROW Inc., doing business as ROW Adventures, is proud to be an Equal Opportunity recreation service provider under permit from the U.S. Forest Service.
-We operate under special use permit form the Clearwater National Forest.
+We operate under special use permit from the Clearwater National Forest.
 All our operations and facilities are operated on a non-discriminatory basis.
 ROW Inc. is bonded and fully licensed by the State of Idaho Outfitters and Guides Licensing Board.